Maxima of long memory stationary symmetric $\alpha$-stable processes, and self-similar processes with stationary max-increments: Introduction

-It has been observed that the ergodic-theoretical properties of the map $T$, either in \eqref{e:underlying.proc} or in \eqref{e:general.rosinski}, have a major impact on the memory of a stationary $\alpha$-stable process.
-See e.g. \cite{surgailis:rosinski:mandrekar:cambanis:1993}, \cite{samorodnitsky:2004a, samorodnitsky:2005}, \cite{roy:2008}, \cite{resnick:samorodnitsky:2004}, \cite{owada:samorodnitsky:2012}, \cite{owada:2013}.
-The most relevant for this work is the result of \cite{samorodnitsky:2004a}, who proved that, if the map $T$ in \eqref{e:underlying.proc} or in \eqref{e:general.rosinski} is conservative, then using the normalization $a_n=n^{1/\alpha}$ ($b_n=0$) in \eqref{e:1din.conv}, as indicated by the marginal tails, produces the zero limit, so the partial maxima grow, in this case, strictly slower than at the rate of $n^{1/\alpha}$.
+In \eqref{e:underlying.proc} we assume, however, that map $T$ is measure preserving.
+The main reason is that the ergodic-theoretical notions we are using have been developed for measure preserving maps.
+Indeed, it has been observed that the ergodic-theoretical properties of the map $T$, either in \eqref{e:underlying.proc} or in \eqref{e:general.rosinski}, have a major impact on the memory of a stationary $\alpha$-stable process.
+See, for example, Surgailis \textit{et~al}. \cite {surgailis:rosinski:mandrekar:cambanis:1993}, Samorodnitsky \cite{samorodnitsky:2004a,samorodnitsky:2005}, Roy \cite {roy:2007}, Resnick and Samorodnitsky \cite{resnick:samorodnitsky:2004}, Owada and Samorodnitsky \cite{owada:samorodnitsky:2012}, Owada \cite{owada:2013}.
+The most relevant for this work is the result of Samorodnitsky \cite{samorodnitsky:2004a}, who proved that, if the map $T$ in \eqref{e:underlying.proc} or in \eqref{e:general.rosinski} is conservative, then using the normalization $a_n=n^{1/\alpha}$ ($b_n=0$) in \eqref{e:1din.conv}, as indicated by the marginal tails, produces the zero limit, so the partial maxima grow, in this case, strictly slower than at the rate of $n^{1/\alpha}$.
 On the other hand, if the map $T$ is not conservative, then the normalization $a_n=n^{1/\alpha}$ in \eqref{e:1din.conv} is the correct one, and it leads to a Fr\'echet limit (we will survey the ergodic-theoretical notions in the next section).
 Therefore, the extrema of \SaS\ processes corresponding to conservative flows cluster so much that the sequence of the partial maxima grows at a slower rate than that indicated by the marginal tails.
 This case can be thought of as indicating long range dependence.
 It is, clearly, inconsistent with a positive extremal index.